Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-search-page.md

 By default results are sorted by products relevance score.

 To change the sorting, use the sort parameter, where you would specify any indexed field which should be sorted by, and order: `asc` for ascending and `desc` for descending.
+Top-level product fields can be used for sorting using [documented field names](https://search.nosto.com/v1/graphql?ref=SearchProduct).
+To sort by a custom field, prefix the custom field name with `customFields.`.
+Likewise, extracted fields need to be prefixed with `extra.` to use them for sorting.

 By default, you should always sort by relevance and merchandising rules, which is achieved by not specifying any sort parameter.
 Only if the user selects a different sort method, a sorting rule should be used.